 - certain targeted therapies, such as Ibrance (chemical name: palbociclib), Kisqali (chemical name: ribociclib), Verzenio (chemical name: abemaciclib), and Piqray (chemical name: alpelisib)

-Some chemotherapy medicines and targeted therapies can also cause lung problems, which could put people at higher risk for COVID-19 complications.
+Some chemotherapy medicines and targeted therapies can also cause lung problems, which could put people at higher risk for serious COVID-19 complications.
 Rare but severe lung inflammation has been linked to Ibrance, Kisqali, Verzenio, and the immunotherapy drug Tecentriq (chemical name: atezolizumab).

 People with metastatic breast cancer in the lungs also can have lung problems that may get worse if they develop COVID-19.